404pandas/sarcasticProfessionalReadme/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is licensed under the MIT license.
+See LICENSE.txt for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>